Max Planck: Early life and education

-Academic career
+Career and research

-With the completion of his habilitation thesis, Planck became an unpaid Privatdozent (German academic rank comparable to lecturer/assistant professor) in Munich, waiting until he was offered an academic position.
+In 1880, Planck became a Privatdozent (unsalaried lecturer) at Munich, waiting until he was offered an academic position.
 Although he was initially ignored by the academic community, he furthered his work on the field of heat theory and discovered one after another the same thermodynamical formalism as Gibbs without realizing it.
-Clausius's ideas on entropy occupied a central role in his work.
+Clausius' ideas on entropy occupied a central role in his work.

-In April 1885, the University of Kiel appointed Planck as associate professor of theoretical physics.
+In April 1885, Planck was appointed Associate Professor of Theoretical Physics at the University of Kiel.
 Further work on entropy and its treatment, especially as applied in physical chemistry, followed.
 He published his Treatise on Thermodynamics in 1897.
 He proposed a thermodynamic basis for Svante Arrhenius's theory of electrolytic dissociation.

-In 1889, he was named the successor to Kirchhoff's position at the Friedrich-Wilhelms-Universität in Berlin – presumably thanks to Helmholtz's intercession – and by 1892 became a full professor.
-In 1907 Planck was offered Boltzmann's position in Vienna, but turned it down to stay in Berlin.
+In 1889, Planck was named the successor to Kirchhoff's position at the University of Berlin – presumably thanks to Helmholtz's intercession – and by 1892 became Full Professor.
+In 1907, he was offered Ludwig Boltzmann's position in Vienna, but turned it down to stay in Berlin.
 During 1909, as a University of Berlin professor, he was invited to become the Ernest Kempton Adams Lecturer in Theoretical Physics at Columbia University in New York City.
 A series of his lectures were translated and co-published by Columbia University professor A. P. Wills.
+He was elected to the American Academy of Arts and Sciences in 1914.
 He retired from Berlin on 10 January 1926, and was succeeded by Erwin Schrödinger.
+He was elected to the National Academy of Sciences in 1926 and to the American Philosophical Society in 1933.